 “I didn’t expect to be able to develop a thing – I didn’t want to, to be honest, I just wanted to make music.
 I thought if I could just share an idea maybe someone would make something but in the end nobody was doing this thing,”

+said Heap.
 Heap is funding the project herself, she also said that her work from the Harry Potter musical has greatly benefitted the project.

 “I’m also in a position, thanks to Harry Potter to be honest, that I’m not needing to make money on the next album and the next tour.
 I’m just lucky to be in a position where this magic play is essentially giving me a wage every week, which has never happened in my life before.